RonaldAllanRivera/book-reader/PLAN.md

   - Store credentials only in env vars / keyring, not in code.
   - Optionally use `python-keyring` for OS-secure storage.
 - **Maintainability**
-  - Encapsulate SLZ-specific selectors in `selectors.py` so maintenance is localized if UI changes.
+  - Encapsulate site-specific selectors in `selectors.py` so maintenance is localized if UI changes.
   - Use `logging` module (not `print`) with levels: INFO/DEBUG/ERROR.
 - **Reliability**
   - Explicit waits instead of `time.sleep` where possible.